DUNE/p3s/clients/README.md

 Generates a pilot and performs a small number of other functions.
 The lifecycle of a pilot is as follows:
-* The process starts and attempts to contact the server in order to register.
+* The process starts and then attempts to contact the server in order to register.
 At the time of writing handling timeouts is not imeplemented yet, i.e. the pilot will exit in fail condition if there is not response from the server.
 This behavior will be improved in future development.

 * Upon successful registration, the pilot enters a loop.
 In each iteration it send a job request to the server.
 If the request is not granted, the pilot sleeps for a configurable period of time and make another attempts.
-Having exhausted the maximal number of attempts (configurable), the pilot exits normally.
+Having exhausted the maximal number of attempts (also configurable), the pilot exits normally.

-* Upon receiving a successful match from the server, the pilot initiates job execution using the Python "subprocess" machinery.
+* If a matching job is identified by the server, the will receive a message containing the description of the payload (e.g. the path to the script/wrapper/executable that needs to be run).
+The pilot then initiates job execution using the Python "subprocess" machinery.

 ## workflow.py

 Creates and manipulates DAGs and workflows.
 DAGs serve as templates for actual active workflows.

+# Service Scripts
+## Pilots
+The script pgen.sh serves as a basic generator of pilots, in case multiple pilots need to run on same node.
+The number of concurrent pilots is configurable on the command line.